NaPs/Confiture/README.rst

 Changes:

 - Added Choice container
-- Added a from_filename constructor the the Dotconf class
+- Added a from_filename constructor the the Confiture class
 - Added encoding management (by default, files are parsed in UTF-8)
 - Added continuous integration with travis
 - Fixed bug with Float type validation